Error-404-NotFound/RISC-V-SIMULATOR/README.md

 ### Features

+#### Phase-1

 * Instruction Encoding and Decoding: Decode RISC-V assembly instructions to understand their semantics and execute them accordingly.(Currently it is in operational phase for few instructions only)
 * Program Execution Control: Control the execution flow of RISC-V programs, including branching, jumping, and handling interrupts.
-* Register File: Emulate the register file specified in the RISC-V architecture to store and manipulate data during program execution.
+* Register File: Simulate the register file specified in the RISC-V architecture to store and manipulate data during program execution.
 * Memory Management: Manage memory access operations, including loading and storing data from/to memory.

+#### Phase-2
+* Distribution of stages: The program workfow has been divided into the subsequent stages, i.e., IF,ID/RF, EX, MEM, WB
+* Pipelining: Pipelining of the stages for both: with and without Data Forwarding
+* Banch Prediction: A Static Branch Predictor of 1-bit has been implemented for the prediction of branches.
+* User Input: The user can choose from the 3 modes, wiz., Unpipelined Implementation, Pipelined with data forwarding, Pipelined without data forwarding.
+* (Note): The ecall statements as well as stall count for Data Forwarding case is inaccurate, so please note it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>